SLISEMAP: Supervised dimensionality reduction through local explanations: Definitions and algorithms

 Evaluation of the loss function of Equation \eqref{eq:main} requires at least $O(n^2m)$ iterations for linear regression and $O(n^2mp)$ for multinomial logistic regression.
-This is because for every local model $O(n)$ the prediction and loss $O(mp)$ has to be calculated for every data item $O(n)$.
+Because, for every local model $O(n)$, the prediction and loss $O(mp)$ must be calculated for every data item $O(n)$.
 The calculation of the soft neighbourhoods requires $O(n^2d)$ (from calculating the Euclidean distances), but $d<mp$ in most circumstances.

 However, this is an iterative algorithm, where \autoref{eq:main} has to be evaluated multiple times.
-While it is difficult to provide strict running time limits for iterative optimization algorithm such as L-BFGS---we study this experimentally in Section \ref{sec:experiments}---it is obvious that the algorithm may not scale well for very large ($n$) datasets.
+While it is difficult to provide strict running time limits for iterative optimisation algorithms such as L-BFGS---we study this experimentally in Section \ref{sec:experiments}---it is obvious that the algorithm may not scale well for very large ($n$) datasets.

-Usually it however suffices to sub-sample $\min{(n,n_0)}$ data points, where $n_0$ is a suitably chosen constant, optimize for the loss function (\autoref{prob:slisemap}), and then add points to the existing solution (Section \ref{sec:adding}).
-By this procedure the asymptotic complexity of {\sc slisemap} is linear with respect to the number of data points $n$.
-Especially for visualization purposes it often makes no sense to compute exact projection for a huge number of data points: visualization cannot show more data points than there are pixels and usually having a extremely accurate solution to the full optimization problem instead of approximate solution brings little additional benefit.
-Instead, finding a quick solution for a sub-sampled data and adding necessary number of data points to the embedding works well in practice, as shown in the experiments of Section \ref{sec:experiments}.
+However, usually it is sufficient to subsample $\min{(n,n_0)}$ data points, where $n_0$ is a suitably chosen constant, optimise for the loss function (\autoref{prob:slisemap}), and then add points to the existing solution (\autoref{prob:add}).
+By this procedure, the asymptotic complexity of {\sc slisemap} is linear with respect to the number of data points $n$.
+Especially for visualisation purposes, it often makes no sense to compute exact projection for a huge number of data points: visualisations cannot show more data points than there are pixels, so having an extremely accurate solution to the full optimisation problem instead of an approximate solution usually brings little additional benefit.
+Instead, finding a quick solution for sub-sampled data and adding the necessary number of data points to the embedding works well in practice, as shown in the experiments of Section \ref{sec:subset}.